lzwjava/blog-source/_posts/2025-01-06-digital-memories-en.md

 I didn't have that excitement when I first used a computer.
 It was probably because I had seen TVs and mobile phones before.
 I played the computer game StarCraft (standalone version) for the entire winter and summer of 2006, often playing for about 12 hours a day.

+In our large monitor house, we bought a washer around 2006.
+The brand was Little Swan.

 I remember registering my QQ number for the first time in primary school in 2006.
 It was probably my first time using the internet.
 I also went to cybercafes in 2007 or 2008, as the place where I lived (the monitoring house beside a tunnel) didn't have internet access until 2009 or 2010.

 I remember we used a mobile Wi-Fi device to access the internet in the monitoring house.